-Among the ceremonies on the appointment of a budar at Sumatar was widently a ritual meal.
+Among the ceremonies on the appointment of a budar at Sumatar was evidently a ritual meal.
 Here too, confirmation may be found in the description of the mysteries at pagan Harran.
 There novices partook of special food of which some, at least, was consecrated.
-Ritual feeding seems to be mentioned also in the Elymaean inscriptions which refer to a ceremonial stool.2 It is not increasonable to infer that at pagan Edessa also ceremonial meals were part of the induction ceremony of a budar.
+Ritual feeding seems to be mentioned also in the Elymaean inscriptions which refer to a ceremonial stool.
+It is not unreasonable to infer that at pagan Edessa also ceremonial meals were part of the induction ceremony of a budar.

 Let us return to Marilaha, the deity recorded at Sumatar Harabesi.
-At Kirk Magara-outside Edessa a Syriac inscription, undated but probably of he second or third century, reads:
+At Kirk Mağara-outside Edessa a Syriac inscription, undated but probably of the second or third century, reads:

 I G'W, daughter of Barshuma, made for myself this burial place.
-I ask of you who ome after [and] who may enter here, move not my bones from the sarcophagus.
-He hat shall move my bones-may he have no latter-end, and may he be accursed to Marilaha.
-Land the control of the contr trong grounds for supposing that it was Be'elshamin who is worshipped as he 'anonymous god', that is the object of numerous dedications at Palmyra netween A.D.
-III and 268 and is styled impersonally 'he whose name is elessed for evermore (le'alma)'.
-Both deities are called 'good and merciful', noth form a triad with Malakbel and 'Aglibol, and both are identified as ny article in Iraq, loc. cit.
-The passage records the dedication of 'a garden and altar of Maricha of Qarqabesh' and adds, 'made by ZN' the DR (or, 'this BDR') who attends (liny) to nose who see [visions] in dreams'.
-There may, in the other hand, be confusion in the Sa'adiya ext between BDR HNY and the BDR NHY that is, of the deity Nahai) of the Serrin ascription, p.
+I ask if you who come after [and] who may enter here, move not my bones from the sarcophagus.
+He Love lie and that shall move my bones-may he have no latter-end, and may he be accursed to Marilaha.
+Ben fairly and heat, to accor because terms to a plan Orleringhi burges from the Marilaha.
+Lanifellie kendlering delamagers, come kimiliering ators is day, hay all beause Who was this Marilaha?
+In Nabataean, and we have noted that the rulers of diversity of dear ri Marila La'n Edessa were largely Nabataean, mara is one of the epithets used of the lanchus with divinity Be'elshamin, 'lord of the heavens'.
+This deity is attested over a great area of the Near East, notably among Aramaeans, and from a very early period.
+At Palmyra Be'elshamin holds an important place in the pantheon in the first centuries of the Christian era, but he is not, like Bel, a national god; he seems to have had wider associations.
+He is called variously 'great god', 'lord (mara) of all', 'lord of the universe (mara de'alma)'.
+There are strong grounds for supposing that it was Be'elshamin who is worshipped as the 'anonymous god', that is the object of numerous dedications at Palmyra between A.D.
+III and 268 and is styled impersonally 'he whose name is blessed for evermore (le'alma)'.
+Both deities are called 'good and merciful', both form a triad with Malakbel and 'Aglibol, and both are identified as my article in Iraq, loc. cit.
+The passage records the dedication of 'a garden and altar of Marilaha of Qarqabesh' and adds, 'made by ZN' the BDR (or, 'this BDR') who attends (hny) to those who see [visions] in dreams'.
+There may, on the other hand, be confusion in the Sa'adiya text between BDR HNY and the BDR NHY (that is, of the deity Nahai) of the Serrin inscription, p.
 23 n.
 4, cf. n.
 5 above.
 For Marilaha at Hatra, see p.
 60 below.

-1 At Tang-i Sarvak; see Shaked, op. cit.
+At Tang-i Sarvak; see Shaked, op. cit.
 287 ff.
 Two texts read: '...
 Bel-dosha, who is rabbani, with Aserya(?) and Antiochus, who are at the Gate.
 Bar Basi, taking the stool'; another: '...
-Orodes, taking the stool..., feeds, bowing upon him, worships'.
+Orodes, taking the stool ..., feeds, bowing upon him, worships'.

-2 Above n.
+Above n.
 1.

-3 At the side is a brief text, also in Syriac, perhaps in memory of G'W's father; it reads: 'Remembered be Barshuma bar Wa'el'.
+At the side is a brief text, also in Syriac, perhaps in memory of G'W's father; it reads: 'Remembered be Barshuma bar Wa'el'.
 Pl.
 29b.